TheNeverChosen/SpaceWar/README.md

 # SpaceWar
-Simples Unity Game about a SpaceShip flying and shooting in space
+Simple Unity Game about a SpaceShip flying and shooting in space